cloudmesh/cloudmesh-manual/docs-source/source/accounts/google/google.md

 List google storage bucket using following command, if bucket exists list will be displayed.
 ```
-cms google list_bucket
+cms google list bucket
 ```
-Please pick bucket of choice from the list and add to yaml file `default.directory`.
+From the displayed list please pick bucket of your choice and add bucket name to yaml file in the storage section for google provider  `storage > google > default > directory`.

 If bucket is not listed use folling command to create new bucket:

 ```
-cms google create_bucket BUCKETNAME
+cms google create bucket --name=NAME --service=google

 ```
+where NAME is new bucket name.
+Note: Bucket name needs to be globally unique, you may choose combinantion of your class ID and bucket name.
+`e.g. f19_516_xxx_bucket_name`

 ### Getting the google json files